Tilation/git-analyzer/README.md

 - More actions.
 - Better documentation.
 - Better plugin framework.
+- Branch selection.
+(Now it runs on the checked-out branch)

 ## ⚒️ Creating plugins 🛠️
 Once you run the aplication, a folder called `/modules` will be created, you need to put the dll plugins there.